blitzarx1/egui_graphs/README.md

 ## Status

 The project is on track for a stable release v1.0.0.
 For the moment, breaking releases are very possible.

-Check the [web-demo](https://blitzar-tech.github.io/egui_graphs/) for the comprehensive overview of the widget possibilities.

 ## Examples